 Self-Sovereign Identity Verification Systems

-Self-sovereign identity (SSI) changes how we think about identity.
+Self-sovereign identity (SSI) empowers individuals to manage and protect their digital identity independently.
 Instead of storing your info in company or government databases, SSI keeps it in your digital wallet.
 You choose what to share and with whom.

 Here’s how it works: when you need to prove your age online, you don’t share your whole ID.
 Your wallet sends a proof that you’re old enough.
 This keeps your info private while verifying your age.